CCSU-Robotics-Research/techdocs-llm/README.md

 - `encode_image()`: Encodes an image into a base64 string
 - `image_analysis()`: Analyses intervals of images, comparing them against their corresponding alt text placeholders, and selects the best keyframes from each interval

+## Proof of Concept for User Input Keyframe Extraction:

+Aside from the main branch on GitHub, there is a user-input-proof-of-concept branch.
+This branch contains some Tkinter GUI code for a prototype of what user-input keyframe extraction would look like. <br />

+This system would run the exact same as the automated keyframe extraction (with time intervals being fetched and intervals of images being analyzed).
+However, rather than having OpenAI API analyze each set of images, the user would manually choose which one they think is best given the image placeholder (specified in the GUI).
+The idea is to save money on API calls and have a user eliminate any possible mistakes that OpenAI API may make.

+This branch contains hard-coded samples of what the frontend would look like, and is detached from the backend.
+However, **building upon this branch is NOT recommended** since this branch is numerous commits behind the main branch (which contains the up-to-date working system).

+Our suggestion is to use the code in this branch as a reference to build upon a feature branch that is created from main.
+Once sufficient progress has been made in a feature branch with the user-input keyframe extraction, upon client approval, the proof of concept branch can be safely deleted.

+**Note:** This is completely independent from the user story about a local machine-learning library based keyframe extraction, which is another method suggested by the client to move the system away from relying on API calls.